1cornerstone/Teacher/Readme.md

-This software was build using JavaFX 11.
-Also was used for Practise.
+This software was build using JavaFX 11. this program teach kid how to write